SkyLink: A Large Vision-Language Model Driven Re-ranking Framework for Cross-View UAV geolocalization: Introduction

 Recent progress \cite{10636268,10644040,liu2024segcn} in cross-view UAV geolocalization has primarily relied on dual-stream architectures, where separate encoders process UAV-oblique and satellite-orthographic images to extract view-specific features.
 During inference, these methods retrieve a set of candidates from the satellite image pool and select the one with the highest similarity score as the final location prediction.
 While existing methods explore various backbone networks—including convolutional neural networks~\cite{Deuser_2023_ICCV,rodrigues2023semgeo,durgam2024cross}, Transformers~\cite{ji2025game4loc,liu2024segcn}, and state space models~\cite{huangvimgeo}—to improve representation learning, they all eventually fall back to naive heuristics (e.g., cosine similarity \cite{Xia2015}) for scoring cross-view relevance.
 This heuristic ranking strategy ignores the intricate semantic and spatial relationships between UAV and satellite views, which are essential for closing the large domain gap and improving candidate selection accuracy.
 Moreover, current contrastive learning based training objectives, including InfoNCE~\cite{oord2018representation} and triplet loss~\cite{schroff2015facenet}, impose uniform penalties on all negative pairs, regardless of their visual or geographic proximity to the ground truth.
 This overly rigid supervision can hinder convergence and reduce discriminative ability in challenging scenarios, ultimately constraining model robustness and generalization.

-To address the aforementioned limitations, we introduce SkyLink, a novel ranking framework that explicitly joins relational modeling for cross-view UAV geolocalization.
+To address the aforementioned limitations, we introduce SkyLink, a novel ranking framework that joins relational modeling for cross-view UAV geolocalization.
 Unlike previous methods that model UAV and satellite views separately, SkyLink leverages an LVLM to jointly model the cross-view interaction in a unified representation space and directly outputs a scalar relevance score for each candidate.

 This unified modeling enables the network to capture semantic correspondences and spatial alignments across views, which are often missed by independent encoders followed by naive similarity measures.
-Furthermore, we propose a novel relational-aware loss that incorporates soft labels to provide nuanced supervision, assigning graduated penalties to near-positive pairs.
+Furthermore, inspired by recent advances in graded similarity supervision~\cite{Leyva-Vallina_2023_CVPR, 10611288}, we propose a relational-aware loss that incorporates soft labels to provide nuanced supervision, assigning graduated penalties to near-positive pairs.
 This design stabilizes the training process and ultimately leads to improved performance.

 Addressing the lack of datasets dedicated to training ranking models, we curated SkyRank from open-source benchmarks.
 We first employ an existing cross-view geolocalization model as a retriever to generate candidate sets from a large satellite image pool for each UAV query image.
 The ground truth is either present in the retrieved candidates or explicitly inserted, ensuring that the model learns to identify the correct match from among them.
 While this preprocessing introduces a specific inductive bias, this intentional distribution shift aligns the training distribution with that of the inference phase.
 This alignment compels the model to focus on distinguishing hard samples that share global similarities yet differ.
 To support future research in cross-view geolocalization and broader vision-language tasks, we will release SkyRank.